Tidewater Southern Railway: History

 The railway was incorporated in 1910; construction from Stockton began in 1911 and service to Modesto began in 1912 with steam locomotive-hauled passenger service.
-Electrification, using a 1200 VDC overhead system, was completed in 1913, and regular electric car service began on a 2-hour schedule.
+Electrification, using a 1,200 VDC overhead system, was completed in 1913, and regular electric car service began on a 2-hour schedule.
 In addition to passenger service, the railway operated extensive freight service in the area.

 In 1916, the railway was extended to Turlock, California, and in 1917 to Hilmar, California.
 The lines to Turlock and Hilmar split at a junction known as Hatch, California.
 This portion was never electrified and never operated passenger service, being purely for freight.
+Also in 1917, a new mainline was built into Stockton; the previous line ran to the east of the WP and SP lines and partially used Central California Traction Company trackage.
 A freight-only branch to Manteca, California was constructed in 1918.
 While many references list this branch as being unelectrified, evidence from the TS mechanical department and the Western Pacific's accounting files show that the line did in fact have overhead wire and was operating with electric locomotives.

 Most of the stock of the railway was purchased by the Western Pacific Railroad in 1917, but the WP began influencing TS actions as early as 1913.
 The railroad was operated as a subsidiary thereafter.

 Passenger service was abandoned in 1932 and the railway operated solely as a freight line, with the exception of offering passenger carriage in the line's cabooses.
 This situation lasted until the 1960s, with the parent company reportedly having forgotten to formally abandon the passenger tariff.
 The electrification was dismantled after this point except in Modesto, where a city ordinance prohibited the operation of steam locomotives.
 The railway therefore retained 2.1 mi of electrification within Modesto, and the railway's two steeplecab electric locomotives.
 Outside Modesto, all freight traffic was now steam hauled.
 Additional steam locomotives were borrowed from the Western Pacific when needed.
 In 1940, a former Sierra Railroad steam engine was acquired.

 Busy traffic during World War II increased the Tidewater Southern's traffic hugely, and locomotives were borrowed from other roads to handle it, including two Sacramento Northern Railway box motors, several steam locomotives and a number of WP diesel locomotives, the first on the system.